Rapid-learnings/grpc-nest-gql-seed/readme.md

 2. Now move into the respective "microservices" using cd microservices .
 3. Now repeat step 1.2 for each microservice in "microservices" directory.
 4. Place the respective .env file in every microservice if not already done.
-5. build the application using `npm run build` for every microservice
+5. build the application using `npm run build` for every microservice.
-6. to run project in dev/watch mode run `npm run start:dev` for every microservice
+6. to run project in dev/watch mode run `npm run start:dev` for every microservice.
-7. to run project in prod mode run `npm run start:prod` for every microservice
+7. to run project in prod mode run `npm run start:prod` for every microservice.

 ## Appendix